-Awards.
-Awards under the Amended Plan may be made in the form of: options; stock appreciation rights; stock awards; restricted share units; cash bonuses; or other incentive awards granted under the Amended Plan; whether singly, in combination, or in tandem.
-Any of the foregoing awards may be made subject to attainment of performance goals over any applicable performance period.
+Types of Awards.
+Awards under the Amended Plan may be made in the form of: stock options; stock appreciation rights; stock awards; restricted share units; cash bonuses; or other stock-based awards granted under the Amended Plan; whether singly, in combination, or in tandem.
+Any of the foregoing awards may be made subject to attainment of performance goals over any applicable performance period based on performance goals set forth in the Amended Plan or other metrics.
+A brief summary of these Awards follows.